The Quran does not merely retell Noah (peace be upon him). It redistributes him.

 He said: “O Noah, indeed he is not of your family; indeed, his conduct is unrighteous.”
 (11:46)

-That sentence is one of the most violent cuts in the Quran’s prophetic narratives.
+That sentence is one of the sharpest cuts in the Quran’s prophetic narratives.
 It severs the comforting illusion that visible belonging guarantees salvific belonging.
-The surah needs a prophet who both builds salvation in the unseen stage and learns that not everyone he loves belongs inside it.
+The surah needs a prophet who both builds salvation in the unseen stage and learns that visible nearness does not automatically give someone a place inside the Ark.

-In Hud, Noah is the prophet of construction, ridicule, remnant, and painful non-transferability.
+In Hud (peace be upon him), Noah (peace be upon him) is the prophet of construction, ridicule, remnant, and painful non-transferability.

 4. In Al-Anbiya’ (21): invocation and response